Whilst I am

 still works fine.

-and propshaft flange removed, it received a final
+driveshafts and propshaft flange removed, it received a final clean over before

 Yes, I know the pinion retaining nut is loose, I didn’t have the torque settings at hand.
 Better to leave it ‘obviously loose’ so it’s not missed on reassembly.

 After refitting the diff cover, I started to dress the axle, starting with the brake pipes and fittings along with new wheel bearings.
 I’m unable to refit anything else as the brakes are not refurbished yet, the disks need skimming and the guards need painting.

 These are the torque arms which, along with the leaf springs and Panhard rod, hold the rear axle in place.
 Needless to say the bushes needed replacing.
 They were so badly rusted in place, that neither my biggest hammer nor the vice were able to shift them.
 I managed to drill out the rubber section and remove the bush centre sleeve, which gave me hacksaw access to the bush outer.
 I cut through it taking great care to only just break through so that the arm did not get damaged.
 Then the bush outer was twisted to remove.

 Despite cleaning up the mating surfaces and applying grease liberally on both parts, it was a real struggle getting the new bushes in, and the pressure required bent the arm of my vice.
 I really need to make myself a hydraulic press.